 Last updated: March 2026.
 Rates reflect the standard rate only.
 Most countries also offer reduced rates, zero rates, or exemptions for essential goods.

-African Countries with No VAT
+Which African Countries Have No VAT?

 Three African countries currently do not levy a formal Value Added Tax: